Perminev/mydiary/README.md

 ### How to use it?
 ### Windows:
-`First you need download to download zip or write one command in the terminal:`
+`First you need to download zip or write one command in the terminal:`
 ```
 git clone https://github.com/Perminev/mydiary
 ```